 The Arrival of Linton

 Nelly Dean recounts how Mr. Earnshaw returned from a trip to Liverpool with a young boy who was “starving, and houseless and as good as dumb.”
 Earnshaw decides to have the boy live with him, and even though it is clear that Heathcliff will not be treated as one of the family, he is given “the name of a son who died in childhood.”
 Heathcliff’s arrival into his adopted family foreshadows how many years later his own son, Linton, will arrive at Thrushcross Grange after the death of his mother.
 Although Linton is greeted more fondly by Edgar and Cathy Linton because of his family relationship, he will not be allowed to stay.
 Heathcliff’s unhappy inability to integrate into a family foreshadows how his son will end up torn between two families who are divided against each other.

 After Lockwood experiences nightmares and ghostly visions while sleeping in an oak-paneled bed at Wuthering Heights, he goes to sleep in another room.
 He looks back and sees that Heathcliff has “got on to the bed and wrenched open the lattice.”
-Heathcliff also begs Cathy to come back to him one more time.
+Heathcliff also begs Catherine to come back to him one more time.
 This action foreshadows how, at the end of the novel, Heathcliff will be found dead on the same bed with the window wide open.
-His calling to Cathy during this time also hints at his desperate desire to be spiritually reunited with his beloved in the afterlife.
+His calling to Catherine during this time also hints at his desperate desire to be spiritually reunited with his beloved in the afterlife.